nameless-and-blameless/TAG/reports/Phantom-Pantries.md

 ## 5. Benefits Fraud by CIA

 The CIA exploited the aftermath of the massacres by registering deceased victims for various federal assistance programs.
-This fraudulent activity funneled benefits into the agency, enriching it at the expense of the victims.
+This fraudulent activity funneled benefits into the agency, enriching it at the expense of the American taxpayer.

 ## 6. Food Pantry Operations